UPDATE at 1:01 a.m. on March 19

 Executive sessions are private and precede the Board’s public session.
 Alter’s resignation was not disclosed during the public session.
 Alter declined to disclose to The Temple News why his resignation wasn’t publicly announced.

-Alter was unanimously reappointed to the Board in March 2016, about nine months after he settled a case with the Federal Deposit Insurance Corporation for $23.5 million dollars, The Temple News reported in April 2016.
-The FDIC sued Alter for $219 million, according to a complaint filed in June 2013.
+Alter was unanimously reappointed to the Board in March 2016, about nine months after he and two other defendants settled a case with the Federal Deposit Insurance Corporation for $23.5 million, The Temple News reported in April 2016.
+The FDIC sued Advanta Bank Corporation, of which Alter is the former chairman and CEO, for $219 million, according to a complaint filed in June 2013.